 The NBEA maps out guidelines of what all business students should know by the time they’ve completed their courses.
 The guidelines focus on performance standards and expectations about achievements.

 By following these standards, you can be sure your students will leave your classroom fully understanding the way a business works and are able to use business techniques and skills to help them shape their careers.

 Engaged students learn more, but sometimes it can be challenging to grab the attention of high school students, especially in an introductory course.
-We know that tactics like blended learning go a long way towards engaging students.
+We know that adopting proven strategies like blended learning can go a long way toward engaging students.

-More specifically, here are a few tips and tricks to help make your high school business lesson plans more interesting and engaging:
+Here are a few more specific tips and tricks to help make your high school business lesson plans interesting and engaging:

 At some point or another, every teacher must hear the universal student cry of “I’ll never use this in my real life!”
-But you can avoid a great deal of this response by making sure your curriculum incorporates relevancy to your students.
+But you can avoid a great deal of this response by making sure your high school business curriculum incorporates relevancy to your students.